Autocross: A Performance Driving Event

-Autocross is the sport of trying to navigate your car through a defined course of pylons usually on a large parking lot, faster than your competition.
-Autocross courses are set up using soft orange traffic pylon cones (which will not damage your car) and events are run at speeds usually between 40-65 MPH, usually just using 2nd and 3rd gear.
-The Autocross Program is designed to teach each participant advanced car control technique, so that the participants can improve their driving abilities, better understand the handling and dynamics of their vehicle in a real world environment, and become better, safer drivers.
+Autocross is a sport of trying to navigate your car through a defined course of pylons usually on a large parking lot, faster than your competition.
+Autocross courses are set up using soft orange traffic pylons which will not damage your car, but they do melt!
+Events are run at speeds usually between 40-65 miles per hour, usually in second gear.
+Autocross is a “performance driving event” and a safe way to learn how to drive your car at its limit.

 Exhilaratingly Fun and Competitive Events